Satyajit Ray: Early life and education

-In 1940, his mother insisted him to study at Visva-Bharati University in Santiniketan, founded by Rabindranath Tagore.
-Ray was reluctant to go, due to his fondness for Calcutta and the low regard for the intellectual life at Santiniketan.
-His mother's persuasiveness and his respect for Tagore finally convinced him to get admitted there for higher studies in Fine Art.
+In 1940, his mother insisted that he study at Visva-Bharati University in Santiniketan, founded by writer Rabindranath Tagore.
+Ray was reluctant to go, due to his fondness for Calcutta and low regard for the intellectual life at Santiniketan.
+His mother's persuasiveness and his respect for Tagore, however, finally convinced him to get admitted there for higher studies in Fine Art.
 In Santiniketan, Ray came to appreciate Oriental art.
-He later admitted that he learned much from the famous painters Nandalal Bose and Benode Behari Mukherjee.
+He later admitted that he learned much from the Indian painters Nandalal Bose and Benode Behari Mukherjee.
 He later produced a documentary, The Inner Eye, about Mukherjee.
-His visits to Ajanta, Ellora and Elephanta stimulated his admiration for Indian art.
-Three books that he read in the university influenced him to become a serious student of film-making: Paul Rotha's The Film Till Now, and two books on theory by Rudolf Arnheim and Raymond Spottiswoode.
-Ray dropped out of the art course in 1942 as he could not feel inspired to become a painter.
+His visits to the cave temples of Ajanta, Ellora, and Elephanta stimulated his admiration for Indian art.
+Three books that he read at the university influenced him to become a serious student of film-making: Paul Rotha's The Film Till Now and two books on theory by Rudolf Arnheim and Raymond Spottiswoode.
+Ray dropped out of the art course in 1942, as he could not feel inspired to become a painter.